wistia/wistia-open-docs/_posts/email-marketing.md

 create an email embed.

 Start by embedding the video on the landing page you'll be using (if you're having it point to your Wistia Media Page, you're all set).

-Follow the embedding steps if you have any trouble: [Embedding Your Video]({{ '/embedding' | post_url }}).
+If you are having any trouble, check out our [customizing]() and [embedding]() articles for more.

-{% post_image hashed_id: 'd129371996ba14ee95adaf0fc17ce5b3bbf2f31d', class: 'center' %}
+{% post_image hashed_id: '040563313d58c1fd7e00a8f9daae83061838ddc0', class: 'center' %}

-Next, select `Email Marketing` from under the Media Actions drop-down menu.
+Next, select `Embed & Share` from under the Video Actions menu.

 ---

 ### Select Your Email Marketing Provider

-Next, select your provider from the drop-down list.
+Select your provider from the drop-down list.
 We've got a whole list of the best in the biz, like [Constant Contact](http://constantcontact.com), [MailChimp](http://mailchimp.com), [Campaign Monitor](http://www.campaignmonitor.com), and [MadMimi](http://madmimi.com).

+{% post_image hashed_id: 'd7b89dafd94baf1a5f103bf7ffea346ba3dcb126', class: 'center' %}

 After you choose your email marketing provider, you can customize the settings for your campaign.

-{% post_image hashed_id: '43a348de097029eb4e1b4040f0407e4095939a11', class: 'center' %}

-Thumbnail width refers to the size of the thumbnail image in your email.
+`Thumbnail Size` refers to the size of the thumbnail image in your email.
 Do you want it to dominate the email?
-Or should it be playing 3rd fiddle?
-450px is our standard width, but you can change it as you see fit.
+Or should it be playing 3rd fiddle? `450px` is our standard width, but you can change it as you see fit.

-Link to means where people will end up after clicking the thumbnail image.
+`Links to` means where people will end up after clicking the thumbnail image.
 By default, it's a public link to the media in your Wistia account.
-But if you want to set up a landing page instead, just change the link here.
-One thing to note is that wherever this points, the video HAS to be embedded on that page in order to track the stats correctly.
+If you want to set up a landing page instead, just change the link here.
+One thing to note is that wherever this points, the video **has** to be embedded there in order to track the stats correctly.

 ---